RomainGsd/QR-Code-Reader/README.md

-# beacon_maker_epitech
+# QR Code Reader
-Very little project about using Eddystone beacons with android

-- An Android application for scanning and retrieving beacons informations and data.
-- Google Eddystone beacon developped to give an information about something presented next to it.
+This project is about reading a QR Code to retrieve a web address, using an Android phone and its camera

+It can be use for a treasure hunt or an orienteering